Front Street (Toronto)

-Front Street is an east–west road in downtown Toronto, Ontario, Canada.
+Front Street is an east–west road in Toronto, Ontario, Canada.
 First laid out in 1796, the street is one of the original streets of the Town of York.
 The street was laid out along the shoreline of Lake Ontario as it existed during that time.
-It remains an important street, with many important uses located along it, including the St. Lawrence Market, Meridian Hall, Union Station and the Metro Toronto Convention Centre.
+It remains an important street with many important landmarks, including the St. Lawrence Market, Meridian Hall, Union Station, and the Metro Toronto Convention Centre.
 The eastern section of Front Street, in the West Don Lands, east of Cherry Street, is being rebuilt as a broad tree-lined boulevard, intended to be the pedestrian-friendly commercial spine of the new neighbourhood.